drug-design/course/docs/chapters/structure-based-design.md

 #### Leave Some Room to Solvate Charged Centers

-When polar charged groups are considered in the design of a ligand, one should leave some room for other water molecules to solvate the charged center (except possibly when a salt bridge is formed).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/leave-some-room-to-solvate-charged-centers-5bc77098'><i class='fa fa-play' aria-hidden='true'></i></button>When polar charged groups are considered in the design of a ligand, one should leave some room for other water molecules to solvate the charged center (except possibly when a salt bridge is formed).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.